Head Down Up & Down

 - What techniques did you feel comfortable with and what can you improve on during the next session?

-When you are learning to fly the neutral head down position, you will naturally learn the basics of each of the control movements.
-Once you feel like you have the basic control of up and down movements, set yourself a goal to adjust the wind speed to faster and slower speeds in order to help advance your ability in this skill area while you learn other movements.
+When you are learning to fly the neutral Head Down position, you will naturally learn the basics of each of the control movements.
+Once you feel like you have the basic control of up and down movements, set yourself a goal to adjust the wind speed to faster and slower speeds in order to help advance your ability in this area while you learn other movements.